-

 # services:

-# Send borgmatic logs to Apprise services as part the
+# Send borgmatic logs to Apprise services as part of the

 # "finish", "fail", and "log" states.
 Defaults to true.